 Alloy is subjected to certain conditions, such as a specific pH and concentration of chlorides.
 It also involves applications like high-temperature water, soft water, seawater, or brackish water.
 In this condition, a chemical reaction eliminates zinc from the alloy.
 The term dezincification is extreme corrosion.

 When dezincification happens, mineral oxides or white powdery substances build up on the exterior of a valve.
 This can cause the body or stem from leaking.
 Allowing dezincification to improve can lead to corrosion.
 It will weaken the metal to the point where gases or liquids can leak.
-Yet, to solve this issue, a dezincification-resistant alloy, such as DZR brass design.
+A dezincification-resistant alloy, such as a DZR brass design, is needed to solve this issue.
 When harsh conditions exist, this material is the best choice.

 What is the Dezincification Brass?

-Dezincification is a de-alloying process where the selective removal of Zn leaves a relatively porous and weak layer of Cu and Cu oxide.
+Dezincification is a de-alloying process where the selective removal of Zn leaves a relatively porous and weak Cu and Cu oxide layer.
 Yet, it occurs in DZR brass Cu-Zn alloys containing more than 15% Zn.
 Similar corrosion occurs under the initial corrosion layer.
 This can result in the gradual replacement of robust brass with porous copper.
 If not prevented, this corrosion action will weaken the metal.
 The liquids or gases can penetrate through the absorbent layer.

 Standard extruded brass has a combination of alpha and beta phases.
 Yet, it involves tiny particles of lead, which make it easy to work with.
-Zinc dissolves in copper up to 37% in binary brasses and demonstrates an alpha phase.
+Zinc dissolves up to 37% copper in binary brasses, demonstrating an alpha phase.
 As the amount of zinc increases, the beta phase appears.

 The fact that alpha is soft at room temperature.
-On the other side, beta is easy to shape when heat provides.
-Extruded brass its a wide range of uses and unique properties.
+On the other side, beta is easy to shape when heat is provided—extruded brass has a wide range of uses and unique properties.
 But dezincification is especially likely to happen in the beta phase.
 DZR brass is resistant to dezincification because it has a specific chemical composition.
 During this process, the dangerous ß-phase changes into a different stage.

-Three factors must be considered for the ideal design with the least amount of beta content most safety against dezincification.
+Three factors must be considered for the ideal design with the least beta content and the most safety against dezincification.